shorebirdtech/docs/docs/faq.md

 Although Shorebird connects to the network, it does not send any personally identifiable information.
-Including Shorebird should not affect your declarations for the Play Store.
+Including Shorebird should not affect your declarations for the Play Store or App Store.

 Requests sent from the app to Shorebird servers include: